maxzheng/workspace-tools/docs/README.rst

     # It will be fixed once I figure out how to stream output from subprocess call.
     # For now, ensure that you are able to checkout repos using 'git clone' without prompt.

+    # Or checkout a group of repos as defined in workspace.cfg (refer to `workspace.config` API doc)
+    # co mzheng-repos

 To update all repos in your workspace::

     up